Healthy Homes Assessment Oriental Bay

 Draught Stopping Oriental Bay

-Draughts can lead to dropping temperatures within households.
-A draughty home will cost more to heat, which means wasting money and energy.
+Draughts may lead to lower temperatures in homes.
+A draughty home costs more to heat, which means wasting energy and increased bills.

-If you are able to feel external air flowing in or a clear draught from a hole or gap or crack, then it’s probably a gap or hole that requirements sealing in some way.
-Large cracks and gaps should be sealed permanently.
-The gaps that exceed 3mm that let air in or out from the home require seals.
-In the case of an open fireplace isn’t used it can cause draughts and should be shut from.
-Landlords and property managers are responsible for making sure such draughts are eliminated in the maximum extent possible.
+If you can feel external air coming in or the air is clear from a crack or a gap, then it’s most likely a gap or hole which needs sealing in somehow.
+Cracks and gaps that are large should be sealed permanently.
+Gaps greater than 3mm that allow air in or out into your home require seals.
+For instance, if an open fireplace isn’t being used, it can cause draughts and should be blocked from.
+Landlords and property managers are accountable for ensuring that such draughts are squelched as much as possible.

-You don’t require to block off gaps or holes that are part of the building.
-For instance, small gaps around windows and doors may be required to allow for movement of the structure as the house is heated and cools in order to let them be shut and opened, rather than securing.
-We will inspect all windows and doors during the Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps in the construction.
+For example, tiny gaps around doors and windows could be required to allow for movement within the building when the household warms and cools so that they can still be shut and opened, rather than being stuck.
+We will test every window and door during an Healthy Homes assessment of your rental property.

 draught stopping building inspections